-Creation and First Decade of the Center for the History of Electrical Engineering, 1980-1989
+Creation: The First Decade of the Center for the History of Electrical Engineering, 1980-1989

-The Center undertook many projects during its first decade.
+The center undertook many projects during its first decade.
 Most notable, perhaps, were three exhibits that circulated nationally: the first on Faraday and Maxwell, the second on the IEEE Centennial, and the third on Edison and the electric light.
-In addition, the Center collaborated on exhibits with the Smithsonian and other institutions.
-Perhaps most importantly the Center established the IEEE Milestones Program, overseen by the History Committee, wherein IEEE Sections could have recognized and publicized engineering achievements within their geographical area.
+In addition, the center collaborated on exhibits with the Smithsonian and other institutions.
+Perhaps most importantly, the center established the IEEE Milestones Program, overseen by the History Committee, wherein IEEE Sections could have recognized and publicized engineering achievements within their geographical area.

-Move to Rutgers and Program Expansion, 1989-1997
+Moving to Rutgers and Expanding Programs, 1989-1997

 New Director, Emphasis, and Name: IEEE History Center, 1997-2013